Edge Hill, Warwickshire

-Edge Hill is an escarpment and Edgehill a hamlet in the civil parish of Ratley and Upton, Stratford-on-Avon District, southern Warwickshire, England.
+Edge Hill is an escarpment and Edgehill is a hamlet in the civil parish of Ratley and Upton, Stratford-on-Avon District, southern Warwickshire, England.
 At Ratley, the escarpment rises to 219 m above sea level and 112 m above nearby Radway, within 300 metres of the Warwickshire border with Oxfordshire.

 Edge Hill gave its name to the first battle of the English Civil War, in which it was a prominent feature.

 The hamlet has a public house, an eccentric building of local Hornton Stone called the Castle Inn that was built in the 1740s to the designs of Sanderson Miller (1716–80).
 It is controlled by the Hook Norton Brewery.

 Battle

 The narrow wood on the scarp of Edge Hill, in the south-east overlooks the lower slope and the plain on which the battle was fought.

 The battle of Edge Hill was fought on Sunday 23 October 1642 and was the first major battle in the English Civil War between the Royalist forces of King Charles I and the Parliamentarian army commanded by the Earl of Essex.